-After opening up about the heartbreaking accident — which came on top of tons of other health issues, including, pneumonia, surgery for an infection in his hand and another hospitalization following complications from the flu, Ozzy couldn’t be more grateful to be alive.
+After opening up about the heartbreaking accident — which came on top of other health issues, including pneumonia, surgery for an infection in his hand and another hospitalization following complications from the flu, Ozzy couldn’t be more grateful to be alive.

 “[It] was the worst, longest, most painful, miserable year of my life,” he confessed.

-Scroll through the gallery below to see a timeline of Ozzy’s health struggles as we continue to wish for his best recovery!
+Scroll through the gallery below to see a timeline of Ozzy’s health issues.

 1 of 10